Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Gonadorelin Cost Structure

-Gonadorelin enjoys FDA approval for diagnostic testing, which can facilitate insurance coverage for certain off-label therapeutic uses.
+Gonadorelin enjoys FDA approval for diagnostic testing, which can help with insurance coverage for certain off-label therapeutic uses.
 Brand name Factrel costs approximately $400-600 per vial when purchased through traditional pharmacies, though insurance may cover 70-80% of costs with appropriate prior authorization.

 The higher injection frequency required for gonadorelin (typically three times daily versus twice daily for kisspeptin) increases supply consumption and associated costs.
 Patients must factor in needle and syringe expenses, which can add $20-40 monthly to treatment costs.